remla23-team10/model-training/README.md

 1. Activate the virtual environment
 2. Attain access to the Google Drive folder
+3. Add the remote with `dvc remote add gdrive gdrive://1S3Hh_fCYZKewWRk0vFjb1kie_zgxZOJu`
 3. Run `dvc pull` to initiate the authorization process.
 This will open a browser window where you can authorize the app to access your Google Drive folder.
-4. Return to the terminal.
-Run `dvc push` after `dvc repro` to push the artifacts to the Google Drive folder.
+4. Run `dvc push` after `dvc repro` to push the artifacts to the Google Drive folder.

 ## Project Organization